Table of Contents

 Sustains Life

 Light, earth, oxygen, and water are all components of the environment that are essential for human existence to survive.
 Therefore, the environment supports life by offering these essential components.
-It also helps in sustaining life by providing biodiversity and genetic.
+It also helps in sustaining life by providing biodiversity and genetics.

 Improves Quality of Life